 “Financial advisor” is a title without a precise definition, which means that many different types of financial professionals can hold themselves out as financial advisors.
 And not all of these professionals are fiduciaries.

-Brokers, who can make securities transactions on your behalf, are not fiduciaries.
-Instead, they are bound to the “suitability standard,” meaning they must make recommendations that are reasonably suited for your situation.
+However, brokers — who can make securities transactions on your behalf — are not fiduciaries.
+Instead, they are bound by the “suitability standard,” meaning they must make recommendations that are reasonably suited to your situation.
 Those recommendations don’t have to be in your best interest.

 Trusting someone with your money is a big deal.
 After all, your financial decisions will go a long way toward determining the opportunities available to you and your family.

 And there are good and bad financial advisors of all types.
 No specific designation will guarantee that an advisor will give you good advice.
 But there are a few reasons why working with a fiduciary financial advisor is a good starting point in figuring out who you can trust with your financial future.